brendt/stitcher.io/src/content/book/08-view-models.md

 }
 ```

-Instead of calling the view model methods, we can call their property and get a JSON back.
+Instead of calling the view model methods, we can call their properties and get JSON back.

 ```txt
 <<hljs keyword>select-field</hljs>